Kailash51/Draw2Design/README.md

 ## Contributing

-We welcome contributions to the Figma Content Generator!
+We welcome contributions to Draw2Design!
 Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License